 If you ever want to give an introvert a panic attack, ask them this question.
 Go ahead, try it!
 It is by far the most horrible question you can ask the likes of me, even worse than the dreaded “Do you have kids?” question.
 Why, you ask?
 Because there is no way for us to narrow down or comprehend what you mean by this.
 Was I not suppose to be here?
 I have an invitation that I triple checked before getting ready to adult.
 Oh, wait.
 Did you think I didn’t like this place/activity/event?
 Seriously!
 Are you implying that based on previously recorded observations of my personality and past conversations I should somehow not be into whatever this is?
 Do you even know who I am?
 Am I not welcomed?
 See what I mean!!!

 My husband and I have been asked this question when we attend work functions and it always leaves a bad taste in our mouths.
 Usually a friend of a coworker, who turns out to be our friend, was also invited to the affair and didn’t realize it was for one of the organizations or causes we support.
 I get that you may not be aware of all the moves we make professionally and personally but come on!
 Asking me that question in front of my boss and team will give them the wrong impression of my commitment.
-Couldn’t you have said “Fancy meeting you here” instead or “Hi!
+Couldn’t you have said “Long time, no see!“, “What a coincidence!“, or “Hi!
 It has been a while since I saw you last.
-How are you”?
+How are you?” instead?

 There is a difference between what is socially acceptable to ask a human, what we should ask them about and how we go about asking.
 Many of these preprogrammed questions are falling out of grace because of diversity and, lets face it, by the sheer volume of outliers and exceptions to the rule we meet daily.
 There are no one size fits all conversation topics and chit chat which is why many people have developed social anxiety.
 You can’t win with anyone these days unless you put some thought into what you are going to say.
 The horror!
 True, PC can get out of hand but it is not what I am advocating.
 The value of respecting others and their dignity is in the execution of the political correctness, not on the words you are saying.